anthonyjn08/witness_the_fitness_v1/README.md

 * I can add new classes(products).
 * I can update/delete existing classes(products).
 * I can delete user blog comments if inappropriate.

+**Dropped User Stories**

+These user/admin user stories unfortunately were dropped due to time constraints.

+* As a user I can schedule lessons using a calendar.
+* As a user I can cancel scheduled lessons and rebook when convenient.
+* As a user I can use social platforms to register to the site.
+* As an admin I can cancel lessons and rebook when convenient.

 ## Database Models